shang8024/kickstarter-dapp/README.md

 # Fund Management Dapp

 This dApp allows people to deposit ETH into decentralized fund, and in return the fund will issue ERC20 tokens to represent the fund's shares.
 In other words, people can buy ERC20 tokens from the fund.
 The price is 1 FMD = 0.1ETH.
 The minimum ETH to spend to become a stakeholder is 0.1ETH.
+The ERC20 token can only be transferred from a shareholder to the Fund Management Contract.

 The fund manager (admin) can create new spending requests in benefit of the fund, such as paying for building new software or hiring new employees.
 The stakeholders can then vote on such proposals.
 If the minimum approval votes (75% of all tokens) have been met, the admin can execute the spending, which send the ETH to a given address.